 SIR MALCOLM ARNOLD C.B.E.
 (Composer)

 Born in Northampton, 1921.
-Studied composition and trumpet at the Royal College of Music and became principal trumpet for the London Philharmonic Orchestra in 1943. - Won the Mendelssohn Scholarship and decided to concentrate solely on composition.
-Has written 9 symphonies, 5 ballets, 2 operas, 80 concertos, 2 string quartets, plus other chamber music, choral works and music for wind and brass bands.
+He studied composition and trumpet at the Royal College of Music and became principal trumpet for the London Philharmonic Orchestra in 1943. - He won the Mendelssohn Scholarship and decided to concentrate solely on composition.
+He has written 9 symphonies, 5 ballets, 2 operas, 80 concertos, 2 string quartets, plus other chamber music, choral works and music for wind and brass bands.
 His music for over eighty films includes ‘A Bridge Over The River Kwai’ and ‘Inn Of The Sixth Happiness’.
 As well as several honorary doctorates he was awarded a C.B.E in 1970 and a Knighthood in 1993.